How to manage order peaks and your transport capacity?

 Shortage, holidays & promotions

 - On Thursday afternoon, your sales colleague announces a large promotion.
-It is for a big customer and the date of delivery is in 2 weeks’ time, all for delivery on Wednesday.
+It is for a big customer, and the delivery date is in 2 weeks’ time, all for delivery on Wednesday.

 - This promotion doubles the number of orders to plan from 50 to 100.

-- Therefore, it is hard to deliver the regular 50 orders on time and in budget.
+- Therefore, it is hard to deliver the regular 50 orders on time and on budget.

 How do order peaks put transport capacity under pressure?